Laal Singh Chaddha: Aamir Khan Is All Smiles After Wrapping Chandigarh Schedule

 Mona captioned the pictures as, "Worked hard and partied harder , chandigarh schedule wrap n now off to amritsar. #laalsinghchaddha #bestteam #happiness #partymode #workmode #punjab."

 Speaking about being a part of this film, Aamir had earlier shared in a media interaction, "I have always loved Forrest Gump as a script.
 It is a wonderful story about this character.
-It is a life affirming story.
-It is a feel good film.
+It is a life-affirming story.
+It is a feel-good film.
 It is a film for the whole family."
-The superstar had announced Laal Singh Chaddha last year, on his 54th birthday.
+The superstar had announced Laal Singh Chaddha last year on his 54th birthday.

 Directed by Advait Chandan and written by Atul Kulkarni, Laal Singh Chaddha stars Kareena Kapoor Khan as the leading lady and South actor Vijay Sethupathi in a pivotal role.